 Related links

 When getting a new prescription, I don’t purchase spare pairs or sunglasses until I know the prescription will work well for me, since I don’t want to have to get new lenses for multiple frames.
-I currently use a pair of prescription sunglasses as a spare pair, and I also used this pair when playing in my college pep band so I could block out even more bright lights.
-Also, if I had my glasses break at pep band, I would still have my “main” pair of glasses.
+For a few years, I would have a pair of sunglasses as a “spare pair” that I would wear for band practice and events.
+Currently, I have a pair of purple/plum tinted glasses in addition to my brown tinted glasses, along with a pair of sunglasses.

 Related links